What breed of pigs do you raise?

 How are your pigs and lambs killed?

->

-> Unfortunately, we are not allowed to process pigs or lambs on farm according to federal law.
-So, we bring pigs and lambs for cuts of meat to a small state inspected facility 30 miles from our farm.
-We sometimes bring pigs on shares to a small custom processor 40 miles from our farm.
-We have toured both locations and have witnessed their killing procedure and are comfortable with the job that they do.
+Unfortunately, we are not allowed to process pigs or lambs on farm according to federal law.
+So, we bring pigs and lambs to a small state inspected facility 30 miles from our farm.
+We visit the facility often and have witnessed their killing procedure and are comfortable with the job that they do.
 We ask that they never use electric prods to move the animals.
 They are humanely killed one at a time, so the next animal does not see what happens.
 We do not take the killing of animals for food lightly.
 Before they leave our farm, we bless each and every one of them with a small prayer of gratitude for their life to nourish a human who will use that nourishment to do good things on earth.
 Every animal is fully respected during his or her life on the farm, and that includes a respectful death.

->

-> How big is your farm?
+How big is your farm?

 Our farm includes 4 acres of buildings, 15 acres of pasture, and 30 acres of cropland.
 We utilize every inch for raising healthy, outdoor raised animals and grains.